Dil (2003 film)

-Chota K. Naidu is a 2003 Indian Telugu-language romantic action comedy film directed by V. V. Vinayak and produced by debutant Raju.
+Dil is a 2003 Indian Telugu-language romantic action comedy film directed by V. V. Vinayak and produced by debutant Raju.
 The film stars Nithiin, Neha, and Prakash Raj.
 The film is commercially blockbuster at the box office.
 The success of the film led to the producer Raju becoming known as Dil Raju henceforth.

 The film is remade in Tamil as Kuthu (2004), in Kannada as Student (2006), in Oriya as Premi No.1 (2009), in Indian Bengali as Challenge (2009), and in Bangladeshi Bengali as Bhalobasha Zindabad (2013).

 Plot

 Seenu is a new admit at Maharaja College of Arts and Sciences.
 Nandini goes to the same college.
 Seenu is from a middle-class family, while Nandini is the only daughter of Gowri Shankar, a land mafia don.
 Gowri's assistant suspects them to be lovers after he finds them dancing at the fresher's celebration at college.
-Seenu gets beaten up badly.
-Irritated by this, Seenu is challenged to win Nandini's love.
+The assistant tries to warn Seenu to stay away from her, but is beaten up by the latter.
 After a few attempts, she falls in love with him.
+Gowri and the assistant learn of their relationship and threaten Seenu's parents.
+Seenu's mother tells him to stop loving Nandini and warns him to stay away from her, while his father does the opposite.
+Seenu beats Gowri's henchmen as an act of retaliation.
+He even goes to Gowri's house, warns him, tells him that he would marry Nandini because he loves her, and he'll bless them both.
+Due to a trick by Gowri, Seenu gets beaten up badly.
+Irritated by this, Seenu is determined to win Nandini's love.
 They elope and get married when Gowri tries to separate them.
-The story takes a few turns before it ends in a happy note.
+The story takes a few turns before it ends on a happy note.